tetherless-world/whyis/docs/install.md

 ```

 ### Configure Whyis
+**If you are using an existing whyis knowledge graph, this step is not needed.
+Instead, go to the install instructions for the graph you wish to install.**

 Whyis is built on the Flask web framework, and most of the Flask authentication options are available to configure in Whyis.
 A configuration script will walk you through the configuration process and make a project directory for you.